heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 <script type="text/javascript" src="//ajax.googleapis.com/ajax/static/modules/gviz/1.0/chart.js"> {"dataSourceUrl":"//docs.google.com/spreadsheet/tq?key=0Ajlnzthl1cAzdDdYM3VQUG5CTjVqdy1OVEkxLU4tZWc&transpose=1&headers=1&range=A1%3AB15&gid=19&pub=1","options":{"vAxes":[{"useFormatFromData":false,"minorGridlines":{"count":"2"},"formatOptions":{"source":"inline","suffix":"%"},"viewWindowMode":"pretty","format":"0.##'%'","viewWindow":{}},{"useFormatFromData":true,"viewWindowMode":"pretty","viewWindow":{}}],"series":{"0":{"color":"#109618"},"1":{"color":"#3366cc"},"3":{"color":"#3c78d8"},"5":{"color":"#0099c6"},"7":{"color":"#8e7cc3"},"8":{"color":"#6d9eeb"},"9":{"color":"#b7b7b7"}},"booleanRole":"certainty","title":"Browser Market Share, July 2012","animation":{"duration":0},"hAxis":{"useFormatFromData":true,"viewWindowMode":"pretty","viewWindow":{}},"isStacked":false,"width":618,"height":389},"state":{},"view":{"columns":[{"calc":"stringify","type":"string","sourceColumn":0},1,2,3,4,5,6,7,8,9,10]},"chartType":"ColumnChart","chartName":"Chart 4"} </script>
 </figure>

 The chart above shows how all of the A-grade browsers measure up.
 With the inclusion of IE7, the A-grade browsers above cover nearly 95% of browsers.
-I consider an A-grade browser to be the browsers that you'll promise a client that you'll test against.
+A-grade browsers are the browsers you're willing to promise the client their site will be tested in.
 For my money, the most obvious choices are browsers that real people are using.
 It's sensible to ignore browsers with a negligible market share (less than 1%) and once a browser drops below 5%, it should be marked for removal.
 It's usually really obvious where to draw the line.

 With the exception of IE7/8 (and Safari), every other browser in the list is trending upwards.
 While Safari is staying relatively stagnant, IE8 has been declining rapidly.
 Since December, it has lost an average of 2% market share every month.
 It seems to have leveled off temporarily but it would be reasonable to expect IE8 to drop to around 5% in the next 12 months.